 Regenerist Micro-Sculpting Cream purports to be the result of 50 years of Olay research, so you’d expect this to be a breathtakingly unique formula.
-It’s not, and in fact it’s very similar to all of the other Regenerist moisturizers and serums (we can’t imagine what Olay was doing for 50 years, because if this is all they came up with that would not be something to brag about).
+It’s not.
+In fact, it’s very similar to all of the other Regenerist moisturizers and serums (we can’t imagine what Olay was doing for 50 years, because if this is all they came up with that would not be something to brag about).

 The company claims the latest version of this product penetrates 10 layers deep in skin, which sounds more impressive than it is.
 Lots of products can penetrate that far, because we’re talking micro-layers of skin’s uppermost layer, the epidermis.
 This isn’t going any deeper than lots of other moisturizers, and that’s fine, because a moisturizer cannot prevent water loss from skin’s surface if it sails right past that layer!

 Increasing hydration can make skin cells plump, but that doesn’t restore volume to a face that is sagging due to the complex process of aging.
 In other words, despite the name, this is not a face-lift in a jar.
 Actually, the jar packaging does a disservice to the range of antioxidants in this product (it does contain more antioxidants than many Olay products).
-That leaves you with a decent lightweight moisturizer for normal to slightly dry skin.
+That leaves you with a decent lightweight moisturizer with a soft powder-like finish for normal to slightly dry skin.

 The mica this contains lends a soft glow to skin; nice, but a cosmetic effect, not the result of any “micro-sculpting” occurring beneath skin’s surface.